Deeplite/neutrino/docs/engine.rst

 Output
 ------

-You can get the pytorch object of the optimized model from ``Neutrino.run()`` function call.
+You can get the PyTorch object of the optimized model from ``Neutrino.run()`` function call.
 The engine also exports the reference model in FP32 and the optimized model in FP32 or FP16 (See :ref:`fp16`) in **onnx format** with dynamic input size and **pytorch script** format as follow: